2024-foundations-software/calc-sheet-analysis/AssignmentBrief.md

 #### Onboarding

-Your first assignment (should you choose to accept it) is to pick up a project that Bilbo Baggins was working on when he left the company.
-He said he had some sort of important quest or something.
+Your first assignment (should you choose to accept it) is to pick up a project that Bilbo Buggins was working on when they left the company.
+They said they had some sort of important quest or something.

 Anyhow.
-What was Bilbo Baggins working on?
+What was Bilbo Buggins working on?

 ### The demonstratable Spreadsheet.